Last Updated on March 29, 2020 by AIFS Abroad

-Budapest, Hungary is arguably one of Europe’s most beautiful cities.
+When you visit Budapest, Hungary, you’ll discover why it’s arguably one of Europe’s most beautiful cities.
 From Roman and Turkish ruins to Renaissance and Art Nouveau styled buildings, each corner of the city showcases a new treasure.

 Want to find out what makes Budapest one of Europe’s most beautiful cities?

-Here are 10 of Budapest’s most beautiful attractions that make us “Hungary” to explore more.
+Here are 10 beautiful attractions to visit in Budapest that make us “Hungary” to explore more.

 1. Fisherman’s Bastion

 Located in the Buda Castle District, the decorative Fisherman’s Bastion offers one of the best panoramic views of Budapest.
 The fort was one of several landmarks built in the late 1800s to celebrate the 1,000-year anniversary of the founding of Hungary.